This is the Trinidad and Tobago EITI 2021-2023 work plan.

 The fiscal regime also includes a package of incentives provided to these companies to boost oil and gas production and attract new investment.
 Incentives may take the form of tax rebates and various allowances which generally serve to lower the tax burden on the companies.
 These include the Sustainability Incentive, Investment Tax Credit, the Workover Allowance and the Deepwater Allowance, among others.

 The mining sector is regulated by the Minerals Law Act No. 61 of 2000, the Asphalt Industry Regulation Act, the Mining Compensation Act, the Geological Survey Act and the Minerals (General) Regulations 2015.
-A complete overview and access to each document are available at the Ministry of Energy and Energy Industries at the Legislation and Tax Laws.

 - Share to the Ministry of Energy and Energy Affairs.